Brogis1/skalax/README.md

 skalax is a pure JAX port of the Skala neural XC functional.
 It achieves **good numerical equivalence** with the PyTorch reference (~1 kcal/mol NPE for the tested systems) and unlocks JAX-native capabilities: `jax.grad`, `jax.jit`, `jax.vmap`, and full XLA compilation.

 The idea is to enable the use and finetuning of this functional in JAX-based DFT codes.

-Be warned, it is work in progress and so far has been tested on only on CPU.
+> [!WARNING]
-All bug pointers are welcome, so far
+> Work in progress — so far tested on CPU only.
+No guarantees are provided.
+Bug reports are very welcome!

 ### Performance